 Not commercial liquid ones, but the method by use of herbs.
 The word shampoo comes from the Sanskrit word Champu, which means ‘to massage’

-19. Switzerland celebrates science day on the 26th of May, honoring Abdul Kalam
+19. Switzerland celebrates science day on the 26th of May, honouring Abdul Kalam

-Indeed, the whole day is set aside in honor of APJ Abdul Kalam, who studied physics and aerospace engineering.
+Indeed, the whole day is set aside in honour of APJ Abdul Kalam, who studied physics and aerospace engineering.
 He was also called “The missile man” because of his development of ballistic missiles.